-With bright, fresh lemon flavor, this Lemon Oregano Salad Dressing is delicious on just about any salad, but how about on grilled chicken, shrimp and pork, roasted veggies, steamed potatoes … everything?
+With bright, fresh lemon flavor, this amazing dressing is delicious on just about any salad; but how about on grilled chicken, shrimp and pork, roasted veggies, steamed potatoes … everything?

 How do you feel about breaking rules every now and then?

 Me?
 I don’t have any problem with it – at least when it comes to lemons.
 If you cook with any type of citrus fruit, you probably know one of the big “no-no’s” is to never use the pith (the white part just under the colored exterior) of the fruit in your recipes, as it can be quite bitter.
 It’s okay to use the zest, the juice, the fruit itself, just not the pith.

 This Lemon Oregano Salad Dressing is a rule breaker as it utilizes the entire lemon.
 Yup, zest, pith, juice, pulp, all of it!
 I based the recipe off of my Whole Lemon Thyme Dressing (which was based on a recipe from Bon Appetit).
 The pith does add a bit of mild bitterness, but it’s very pleasing.
 In fact we enjoy the Whole Lemon Thyme Dressing so much (and heard so much positive feedback from readers), I decided to change it up a bit and use the new dressing in a salad I’ve been working on.
 I’ll be sharing the salad on Monday, but I’ve found so many other uses for this delicious dressing, I decided it deserved it’s own post.

 The lemon is thinly sliced, then chopped fairly fine after removing the seeds.
 After that it’s easy-peasy, just throw it all in a jar and give a good shake.
 I like to add the oregano just before serving as it darkens a bit in color as it sits in the dressing.
 If you add it ahead of time, it still tastes heavenly, but it’s just not as pretty.